-- Wrap your wrist with an elastic bandage.
+- Compress your wrist with an elastic bandage.
 This will help decrease swelling, support your wrist, and help it heal.
 Wear your wrist wrap as directed.
 The elastic bandage should be snug but not tight.

 - Elevate your wrist above the level of your heart as often as you can.
 This will help decrease swelling and pain.
 Prop your wrist on pillows or blankets to keep it elevated comfortably.

 - You have severe pain or swelling.

 - Your injured wrist is red or has red streaks spreading from the injured area.

 - You have new trouble moving your hands, fingers, or wrist.

 - Your wrist, hand, or fingers feel cold or numb.

 - Your fingernails turn blue or gray.

 When should I contact my healthcare provider?

 - Your sprain does not get better within 2 weeks.